-Societe Generale Luxembourg S.A. (the "Group" or the "Bank") was formed as Ingéfilux on 11 April 1956.
-Its name was changed to Luxbanque, Société Luxembourgeoise de Banque S.A. on 7 May 1981.
-In 1995, the Extraordinary Shareholders' Meeting decided to change the Bank's name to Societe Generale Bank & Trust S.A., with effect as of 1 June 1995.
-Furthermore, in 27 January 2020 the Bank changed its name to Societe Generale Luxembourg S.A.
-The Bank is governed by Luxembourg banking regulations and in particular the Law of 5 April 1993, as amended, on the financial sector.The Bank was incorporated under Luxembourg and is a limited liability company ("Société Anonyme") for an unlimited duration.
+Societe Generale Luxembourg S.A. (the "Group" or the "Bank") was formed as Ingéfilux on April 11, 1956.
+Its name was changed to Luxbanque, Société Luxembourgeoise de Banque S.A. on May 7, 1981.
+In 1995, the Extraordinary Shareholders' Meeting decided to change the Bank's name to Societe Generale Bank & Trust S.A., with effect as at June 1, 1995.
+Furthermore, on January 27, 2020 the Bank changed its name to Societe Generale Luxembourg S.A.
+The Bank is governed by Luxembourg banking regulations and in particular the Law of April 5, 1993, as amended, on the financial sector.
+The Bank was incorporated under Luxembourg and is a limited liability company ("Société Anonyme") for an unlimited duration.